mountofsorrow/cs-konkor-rank-estimator/readme.md

 it consists of a flutter frontend & a fastapi backend that serves ml predictions

-it needs couple of adjustments & fixes for both back + front (idk when i be back on those)
+it needs couple of adjustments & fixes for both back + front (idk when i'll be back on those)

 ## how to Run: